 Repurposed Dresser Bench

 I bought this dresser ($20) and two pieces of the bead board paneling for $4 each.
 Yeah, I know, $20 is way over my $5 limit….but remember, I got two (projects) for one dresser.

 I already knew that I wanted to repurpose another dresser into a bench.
 I did this one years ago, and I’ve been wanting to do it again.

-I got busy cutting it apart with my Jig Saw .
+I got busy cutting the dresser apart with my Jig Saw .
 I should have used tape, that would have cut down on the splintering.

 If you look closely, you can see where I cut the dresser apart—into two pieces.